Running Network Simulations with BMTK#

 “networks”#

-The “networks” section contains path to any SONATA network files, cells and connections, used during our simulation.
-By default it is divided into two subsection, one containing any nodes (cells) files used during the simulation, and the other containing and edges (synapses) files used, with the following format
+The “networks” section contains paths to any SONATA network files, cells and connections, used during our simulation.
+By default it is divided into two subsections: one containing any nodes (cells) files used during the simulation, and the other containing and edges (synapses) files used, with the following format:

 "networks": {